-You may return to in-person instruction after completing L.A.
-Public Health's isolation guidelines and once cleared by the COVID Support Team.
+You may return to in-person instruction after completing isolation per L.A.
+Public Health's guidelines and following instructions provided by the COVID Support Team.

 May I attend class or go to work if I am COVID positive?

-No. Anyone who tests positive must isolate and may not leave their home or come to campus until cleared by the COVID Support Team (unless they are obtaining essential medical care).
+No. Anyone who tests positive must isolate and may not leave their home or come to campus until isolation is completed in accordance with L.A.
+Public Health’s and instructions by the COVID Support Team (unless they are obtaining essential medical care).